tomhoover/guide-programming-fundamentals-in-python/guide.md

   'name': 'Fluffy',
   'hungry': True,
   'weight': 9.5,
-  'number_of_toys': 5,
+  'age': 5,
   'photo': '(=^o.o^=)__',
 }

 ```
 Here we’ve created a dictionary called `cat`.
 Each line contains a different cat attribute.
-Attributes have both a "key" (ex. name, weight, number_of_toys) as well as a value (ex.
+Attributes have both a "key" (ex. name, weight, age) as well as a value (ex.
 'Fluffy', Tue, 9.6 etc).
 Unlike assigning variables which use an equals sign, dictionary attributes use a colon.

 2. Add a print statement to view your pypet in the console.
 Don't forget to run your file in the console by typing "python pypet.py" and pressing enter